jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 int z = ADD(2, 3);
 {% endhighlight %}

-The above code snippet would be converted into:
+The above code snippet would be expanded to:

 {% highlight cpp %}
 int z = 2 + 3;